Magneto-inertial range dominated by magnetic helicity in space plasmas: In the Earth's magnetosphere

+Let us start with the Earth's magnetosheath, i.e. the area of the magnetosphere bounded by the magnetopause and the bow shock.

-Figure 15 shows the power spectrum of the vertical component of the magnetic field measured within the plasma edge.
-The spectral data were taken from Fig. 1 of the Ref. \cite{rich}.
-The position of the local ion cyclotron frequency $f{ c}_i$ is indicated by the dotted vertical line.
-The dashed curve indicates the stretched exponential spectrum Eq.
-(17).\\
+Figure 24 shows the power spectrum of magnetic fluctuations in the magnetosheath near the bow shock, whereas Fig. 25 shows the power spectrum of magnetic fluctuations in the magnetosheath near the magnetopause (toward the flank region).
+The spectral data were taken from Fig. 1 of a paper Ref. \cite{huang2} (the raw data were obtained by the Cluster mission, see Ref. \cite{huang2} for more details and references).
+The dashed curve in Fig. 24 indicates the spectral law Eq.
+(23), whereas the dashed straight line in Fig. 25 indicates the Kolmogorov-like spectral law (the authors of the Ref. \cite{huang2} argued that the nature of this Kolmogorov-like spectral law is still unclear).
+The ion gyroradius $\rho_i$ is indicated by the vertical dotted lines.\\

+Figure 26 shows the power spectrum of magnetic fluctuations in the magnetosheath computed for the data obtained by the Magnetospheric Multi-Scale spacecraft (the spectral data were taken from Fig. 1 of the Ref. \cite{par}).
+Taylor's hypothesis was used to transform the frequency spectrum into the wavenumber one (the authors of the Ref. \cite{par} provide certain arguments supporting the application of the Taylor hypothesis to this case).
+The spacecraft was approximately at 14.8 $R_E$ ($R_E$ is the Earth’s radius).
+The dashed curve in Fig. 26 indicates the spectral law Eq.
+(23).\\

+Figure 27 shows the power spectrum of magnetic fluctuations in the magnetosheath computed for the data obtained by the Magnetospheric Multi-Scale spacecraft (the spectral data were taken from Fig. 2 of a recent paper Ref. \cite{man}).
+The magnetosheath event under consideration is believed to be reconnecting intense current sheets.
+The dashed curve in Fig. 27 indicates the spectral law Eq.
+(23).\\